parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

 author_profile: true
 redirect_from:
 ---
 The purpose of this page is to help Sharif University of Technology undergraduates, especially physics students.
-I've put some useful notes and remarkable stuff here that may be helpful to them.
+I've put some stuff here that may be helpful to them.
 Using them is free, and you don't need permission.

 ## Laboratory Reports
 Here are my lab reports.
 Use them at your own risk.